-John Kissick -Mr. Kissick is a founding member of Ares and functions as a Senior Partner in the Private Equity Group as well as a Senior Advisor to all funds in Ares' Capital Markets Group.
-Mr. Kissick also serves on the Investment Committee on all Ares funds.
-Prior to Ares, Mr. Kissick was a co-founder of Apollo Management, L.P. in 1990 and was a member of the original six-member management team.
+John Kissick -Mr. Kissick, is a founding member of Ares and serves in Ares' Private Equity Group as well as a Senior Advisor to all funds in Ares' Capital Markets Group.
+Mr. Kissick also serves on the Investment Committee for the Ares Corporate Opportunities Fund.
+Mr. Kissick is also a co-founder of Apollo Management, L.P.
+Mr. Kissick has been associated with Apollo since its inception and was a member of the original six-member management team.
 Together with Mr. Ressler, Mr. Kissick oversaw and led the capital markets activities of Apollo Management, L.P. and Lion Advisors.
 L.P. from 1990 until 2002, particularly focusing on high yield bonds, leveraged loans and other fixed income assets.
 Prior to 1990, Mr. Kissick served as a Senior Executive Vice President of Drexel Burnham Lambert, where he began in 1975, eventually heading its Corporate Finance Department.
 Mr. Kissick serves on the boards of the Cedars-Sinai Medical Center in Los Angeles, the Stanford University Graduate School of Business and the Fulfillment Fund which helps economically disadvantaged kids graduate from high school and college through mentoring and other programs.
 Mr. Kissick graduated from Yale University with a BA in Economics and with highest honors from the Stanford Business School with an MBA in Finance.